 - A Completed Letter of Confirmation of Interest and Availability- Please click here to view.

-SPTO will select the preferred consultant based on SPTO’s evaluation of the extent to which their proposal should demonstrate that they offer the best value for money and that they satisfy the criteria listed in this document and ANNEX I and summarized below.
+SPTO will select the preferred consultant on the basis of SPTO’s evaluation of the extent to which their proposal should demonstrate that they offer the best value for money and that they satisfy the criteria listed in this document and in ANNEX I and summarized below.

 |Evaluation Criteria, Competency Requirements||Score Weight (%)||Points Obtainable|